junttang/ConcurrentServerProject/README.md

 - **Installation**

 Unzip the coserver.tar file with 'tar -xvzf' command.
 After the unzip completes(you may already reach this step since you read this txt file), go to 'sp2' folder and compile source codes with 'make' command.
-After this, just run it and enjoy!
+After this, open two ssh prompt, use one as a server and the other as multiclient, with any network ports.
+Enjoy!

 <br>